The Parenting Dynamic We Don't Want To Repeat

 The Persecutor/Bully

-• Needs to face buried pain and shame that makes him or her lash out abusively, which eventually means grieving a disowned inner child.
+Needs to face buried pain and shame that makes him or her lash out abusively, which eventually means grieving a disowned part of themself from childhood.

 The Rescuer/Hero